 Would I feed olives to my cats?
 No, never.
 Would I look down on folks who do?
 Probably not as long as they are being very careful when feeding their cats.

 I personally see no reason to feed your cat olives, since there are so many other things you could be feeding your cat that will benefit them more.

-So Pet Parents & Pet Lovers, have your cats ever eyed your olives before?
-Have they ever tried to eat them?
+So pet parents and pet lovers, have your cats ever eyed your olives before?
+Have your cats ever tried to eat olives?
 Let me know in the comments below!